IndrarajBiswas/umkcblockchain/Assignment-2/README.md

 ## Optional

-- `screenshots/` holds the captured terminal/meta-mask/IPFS images before committing.
+- `screenshots/npx hardhat run scripts/` contains the four terminal captures required for submission.
 - `report.md` is scaffolded with all prompts from the assignment; fill it in before pushing to GitHub.
 - To clear local artifacts: `rm -rf cache artifacts`.